MicrosoftDocs/memdocs/autopilot/dfci-management.md

 ## Known issues

-### DFCI enrollment fails for Windows 11, 24H2, Professional SKUs
+### DFCI enrollment fails for Professional editions of Windows 11, version 24H2

-Date added: *October 4, 2024*
+Date added: *October 9, 2024*

-DFCI cannot currently be used on Windows 11 24H2 Pro devices.
+DFCI can't currently be used on devices with Professional editions of Windows 11, version 24H2 Pro.
 The issue is being investigated.
-As a workaround, ensure the device is upgraded to Enterprise SKU during or after OOBE onboarding.
-After that you will need to sync, then reboot the device to get it enrolled in DFCI.
+As a workaround, ensure the device is upgraded to the Enterprise edition of Windows 11, version 24H2 during or after OOBE onboarding.
+After upgrading to the Enterprise edition of Windows 11, version 24H2, sync the device.
+Once the device is synced, reboot it to get it enrolled in DFCI.

 ## Related content